Obesity in the United States: Dietary

-Physical Activity & Transportation
+Physical activity and transportation

 "In 2020, 24.2% of adults aged 18 and over met the 2018 Physical Activity Guidelines for Americans for both aerobic and muscle-strengthening activities."
 This means that more than 75% of citizens did not get enough physical activity that is necessary for their well-being.
 With the increase in the usage of automobiles in the 20th century, physical activity has become less necessary.
 As of 2024, 91.7% of households in the US have at least one vehicle.
 A researcher from the University of Illinois, Sheldon Jacobson, discusses the surge of passenger vehicle usage in relation to the surge of obesity rates between the 1950s and today: "For the last 60-plus years, we've literally built our society around the automobile and getting from point A to point B as quickly as we can.
 Because we choose to drive rather than walk or cycle, the result is an inactive, sedentary lifestyle.
 Not coincidentally, obesity also became a public health issue during this period."
 Since obesity is affected by not only energy intake but also by energy output, the shift to driving has resulted in less physical activity and a higher risk of obesity.

+Genetics

+The amount of body fat a person retains, and the speed with which his or her body converts food into energy are all influenced by genetics.
+But how much influence genetics has as a whole had been debated.
+The involvement of the central nervous system in body weight management is supported by recent advances in obesity genetics.
+This happens through the control of long-term energy use and other systems (such as the food reward mechanism), demonstrating that the cause of obesity cannot be limited only to peripherally mediated pathways.
+The environment, the five senses, stress, emotions, reward, sleep, eating disorders, and information gaps all have an impact on how we eat.
+McGill University conducted a study on obesity is genetically intertwined with brain structure and mental performance.
+Through their research, we believe that there is a link between obesity, the brain, and genetics.